Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 These techniques aim to reduce the bias to high-degree nodes that is present on the original random edge sampling [^11].

-The best way is to make a *Hybrid* approach [^12], where with probability p we perform a step of random edge-node or random node-edge sampling and with probability 1 − p we perform a step of random edge sampling.
+It may be beneficial to use a *Hybrid* approach [^12], where with probability $p$ we perform a step of random edge-node/random node-edge sampling and with probability $1 − p$ we perform a step of random edge sampling.

 *Sampling by exploration*.
 In this family of the sampling techniques we first choose a node uniformly at random and then explore nodes in its vicinity.
 These techniques include: